Overview

 • The eligibility for each exam might be different and depend on the proficiency level as classified by CEFR, that is, A1-C2.
 A candidate can easily check the prerequisites for your chosen test on the official exam website.

-• Visit the official website of the chosen exam (e.g., Goethe-Institut) and create an account.
+• Visit the official website of the chosen exam (e.g., Goethe-Institute) and create an account.
 Provide accurate personal details, as such will appear on your certification.

 • Select a test centre that is convenient for you from the list on the website.
 Make sure to register early because slots get filled up fast, especially during peak exam seasons.